jlingema/latex-wordcount/README.md

 ## Purpose
 Counts number of words in a LaTeX file.

-Just run the script with a *tex*-file as argument:
+Either just run the script with a *tex*-file as argument:

     python wordcount.py file.tex

+Or use the class from in another python script:
+	from wordcount import LatexWordCounter
+	counter = LatexWordCounter(["file.tex"])
+	print counter.count_words() # returns number of words in file.tex

+	counter.add_folder("chapters")
+	print counter.count_words() # returns number of words in file.tex+all .tex files in chapters/

 ## Word count
 Counted as text: